sigp/lighthouse/book/src/help_bn.md

     lighthouse beacon_node [FLAGS] [OPTIONS]

 FLAGS:
-        --allow-insecure-genesis-sync          Enable syncing from genesis.
-This is insecure after Capella due to long- range attacks.
-This should only be used for testing.
+        --allow-insecure-genesis-sync          Enable syncing from genesis, which is generally insecure and incompatible with data availability checks.
+Checkpoint syncing is the preferred method for syncing a node.
+Only use this flag when testing.
 DO NOT use on mainnet!
-        --always-prefer-builder-payload        If set, the beacon node always uses the payload from the builder instead of the local payload.
+        --always-prefer-builder-payload        This flag is deprecated and has no effect.
         --always-prepare-payload               Send payload attributes with every fork choice update.
 This is intended for use by block builders, relays and developers.
 You should set a fee recipient on this BN and also consider adjusting the --prepare-payload-